michaelcfoti/RnB-Wavelet/wRnBmain/README.md

 b) Place your data in the `data` folder.

-c) Open `wRnBm.m` and modify the following line of code according to the matfile you added.
+c) Open `wRnBm.m` and modify the following line of code according to the matfile  you've added.

 ```matlab
 load('***.mat');